 “The Shigir Idol”, the world’s oldest known monumental artwork (this is a small scale replica): a sure sign of profound social change in the Siberian Mesolithic.
 Dated to 11.6 kya (11,600 years ago).

 Evolution of consciousness in Europe 2: Art after the Ice Age

-Dr Charles Whitehead continues his series of blog posts on the many functions of art
+Dr Charles Whitehead continues his series of blog posts on the many functions of art, ‘What is Art For?’.

 In 1894, gold miners dug up a curious larch-wood carving from the Shigir peat bog, on the Siberian side of the central Urals – right in the middle of the current boundary between Europe and Asia.
 Modern dating methods have now established its true age: 11,600 years old – around 7,000 years older than Egypt’s pyramids and 6,000 years older than Stonehenge – which dates it to the early Siberian Mesolithic, soon after the end of the Ice Age.
 The “Idol” was fragmented and several pieces were lost during the Russian turmoil of 1917, but the whole can be reconstructed from earlier drawings, revealing that it originally stood 5.3 metres (17.4 ft) tall – about as high as a two-storey house.
 It is believed that the Idol stood for around twenty years facing out across the waters of an ancient lake.